Back to Blog

 The first thing you should do is ensure you have all of the necessary documentation.
 Also, you should be aware that what works in one place or with one official may not work in another place or with a different official.
 For instance, the documents you’ll need in Porto may be different from those you’ll need in Lisbon.

-Make sure you bring your passport or other civil identification documents.
+Make sure you bring your passport or other civil identification documents, such as a citizen card or declaration of residency.
 If you are patient and organized, and bring all the essential documents (including the ones you might think you won’t need), the job will get done.

 Who we are and how we can help you

-To get your Social Security Identification Number and get set up on the country’s social security system, you need a NIF (a Portuguese taxpayer identification number).
+To request your NISS and get set up on the country’s social security system, you need a NIF (a Portuguese taxpayer identification number).
 You need a NIF to sign a work contract in Portugal and to get set up on the Portuguese tax system.
 It’s the most important document you’ll need during your time in Portugal.

-We can help you get a NIF with speed and ease.
+We can help you with the creation of your NIF with speed and ease.
 Simply fill out an online form and submit a civil identification document to have a NIF straight to your inbox within two to three weeks.
-We liaise with the Portuguese tax and customs authority on your behalf and act as your legal representative.
-If you’re a non-EU/EEA national, it is mandatory for foreign citizens to have a tax or legal representative to get a NIF.
+Once you have submitted your required documentation and signed your power of attorney, we liaise with the Portuguese tax and customs authority on your behalf and act as your legal representative.
+If you’re a non-EU/EEA national, it is mandatory for foreign citizens to have an attorney acting as a tax or legal representative to get a NIF.

 Furthermore, if you’re working in Portugal, you’ll need a Portuguese bank account.
 We can also help you set up a Portuguese bank account with ease.
 Simply get in touch and we can get you set up with one of Portugal’s leading banks.